AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 Now there are three strategies on how you can sync between the servers:
-* never: sounds weird, but this makes every server an island and has the chance the each follow different paths into the target.
+* never: sounds weird, but this makes every server an island and has the chance that each follow different paths into the target.
 You can make this even more interesting by even giving different seeds to each server.
 * regularly (~4h): this ensures that all fuzzing campaigns on the servers "see" the same thing.
 It is like fuzzing on a huge server.